2005 Philadelphia Phillies season: Regular season

 The Phillies again contended for the wild card down to the last day of the season.
-But, an 0–6 record against the eventual wild card winning Houston Astros doomed the team.
+But an 0–6 record against the eventual wild card-winning Houston Astros doomed the team.
 One loss included a game on September 7, in which the Phillies led 6-5 in the ninth inning.
 With Billy Wagner on the mound, the Phillies gave up a fielding error and an infield single with two outs before Craig Biggio went up to the plate.
-Biggio subsequently lined a deep shot into left field that gave them an 8-6 lead that the Phillies did not recover from.
+Biggio subsequently lined a deep shot into left field that gave the Astros an 8-6 lead that the Phillies did not recover from.

 As a result of another year out of the playoffs, general manager Ed Wade was fired at the end of the season.